-(from Latin pulpitum "scaffold", "platform", "stage").
+From the Latin pulpitum, "scaffold", "platform", "stage".
 This is the place from which a pastor preaches the sermon.
 The sermon is a message based upon the Word of God in the Bible.
 Through the preached Word, people hear about the Good News of the forgiveness of sins and the gift of eternal life.